matheusaraujo/puzzle-box/CONTRIBUTING.md

 1. **Register the Language in `lib/aoc/langs.sh`**
 Update the following sections of the script:
 - Add the language to the `available_languages` array.
-- Define its file extensions in the `language_extensions` array.
+- Define its file extensions in the `languages_extensions` array.
-- Add any alternative names or abbreviations in the `language_aliases` array.
+- Add any alternative names or abbreviations in the `languages_aliases` array.

 2. **Create a Setup Script**
 - `lib/lang/setup.sh`